-1 in 3 girls will become victims of sexual violence before her 18th birthday.
+1 in 3 girls become victims of sexual violence before their 18th birthday.

-1 in every 5 girls has had a live birth or is pregnant with their first child.
+1 in every 5 girls has had a live birth, or they are pregnant with their first child.

-40% of girls drop out of the school year due to pregnancy.
-Most are unlikely to return, affecting long-term educational, economic, and health outcomes.
+40% of the girls drop out of the school year due to pregnancy.
+Most unlikely to return, affecting long-term educational, economic, and health outcomes.

-44% of African women, or more than two in five, have been subjected to gender-based violence.
+44% of African women, or more than two in five, have been subjected to forms of sexual violence.

-86% of our Survivor's support goes to young women, mostly sexually abused as teenagers.
+86% of our survivor support goes to young women, mostly abused as teenagers.